wdong5/SE-FI/README.md

       <LLFI_BUILD_ROOT>/bin/injectfault ./llfi/factorial-faultinjection.exe 6
       ```

-  For complete test of whole of LLFI, please use LLFI test suite and refer to wiki page: [Test suite for regression test](https://github.com/DependableSystemsLab/LLFI/wiki/Test-Suite-for-Regression-Test) for details.

 ####GUI
-If you have used `./setup` to install LLFI, you need to set new environment variables for tcsh shell before running the GUI for the first time.
+If you have used `./setup` to install SE-FI, you need to set new environment variables for tcsh shell before running the GUI for the first time.
 Open `~/.tcshrc` using your favourite text editor and add `setenv llfibuild <LLFI_BUILD_ROOT>/` and `setenv zgrviewer <LLFI_BUILD_ROOT>/tools/zgrviewer/` to it.
 [OPTIONAL] Create an environment variable "COMPARE" with the path of the SDC check script.

 Execute `<LLFI_BUILD_ROOT>/bin/llfi-gui` to start the **GUI**.
 The outputs will be saved in the directory where you have executed the command.